GEIMEN - NESSEL - BELALP

 Directions

-The hike begins in Geimen and follows the signs to Geimerblatt.
-Here the trail branches off to the right towards Birgisch.
-At Sennuhüüs you reach the road and follow its course to Ägerten.
-Then the trail branches off to the right and you begin the ascent up to Chittumatte.
-From here you continue to Nessel and from there via Alpe Bäll to the top station of the cable car on Belalp.
+The hike starts in Geimen and follows the signage to Geimerblatt.
+Here the path branches right towards Birgisch.
+At Sennuhüs you reach the road and follow its course to Ägerten.
+Then the path turns right and you begin the ascent to Chittumatte.
+From here it continues to Nessel and from there via Alpe Bäll to the mountain station of the cable car on the Belalp.

 Tour information